outpaddling/Coding-Standards/README.md

     of "int", "long", and "size_t" may be smaller than 64 bits on some systems.
     Some people complain about the variable size of these data types, but this feature allows you to write portable code that will be optimal on all platforms.
-Use them when you don't care about the range and use int64_t, int32_t, etc. when you do.
+Use int when it doesn't matter if a variable is 16 bits or 32, and long when it doesn't matter if it's 32 or 64.
+When it matters, use int64_t, int32_t, etc.

 2. Write endian-independent code